Techipeeyon/CutieHacks-Amcodes/README.md

 ## Pros and Cons of the proposed model

   <p> Students with distracted mind can't focus with their studies.
-So, we added a feature like whenever users start their work with the timer all other mobile notifications will turn off except calls.
+So, we added a feature like whenever users start their work with the timer all other mobile notifications will turn off except calls.</p>

                                                                                                                                                 <p> by</p>
                                                                                                                                                 <p> V M Pranavan</p>